open-horizon/open-horizon.github.io/docs/kubearmor-integration/docs/README.md

 **Enforcement:** KubeArmor can be used to apply security postures at the kernel level (using LSMs like AppArmor, BPF-LSM).
 It can protect both the host and workloads running on it by enforcing either some predefined security policies or automatically generated least permissive security policies (using Discovery Engine).

-KubeArmor already supports k8s-orchestrated workloads and provides [KVMService](https://github.com/kubearmor/kvm-service) that allows orchestrating security policies to VMs for non-k8s environments.
+KubeArmor already supports k8s-orchestrated workloads and provides [KVMService ](https://github.com/kubearmor/kvm-service){:target="_blank"}{: .externalLink} that allows orchestrating security policies to VMs for non-k8s environments.
 With v0.5.5 release, KubeArmor now supports standalone un-orchestrated containers.
 KubeArmor in this mode supports both enforcement and observability of the host and the containers running on it.

 ## KubeArmor on Open Horizon

 > **Note**
 > This guide assumes both the Open Horizon Management Hub and Agent VM are running Ubuntu 20.04.
 We will first need to install Open Horizon Management Hub and Agent node components.
-For that please follow the [Open Horizon setup](https://github.com/kubearmor/KubeArmor/wiki/Open-Horizon-setup) guide.
+For that please follow the [Open Horizon setup ](https://github.com/kubearmor/KubeArmor/wiki/Open-Horizon-setup){:target="_blank"}{: .externalLink} guide.
-We also assume that [Open Horizon Home Assistant service](https://github.com/open-horizon-services/service-homeassistant) is running on the agent edge node.
+We also assume that [Open Horizon Home Assistant service ](https://github.com/open-horizon-services/service-homeassistant){:target="_blank"}{: .externalLink} is running on the agent edge node.

 <p align="center"><img src="./OH-detailed.png" width="768"></p>